gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Thursday, Mar 16, 2023

-With 13.4, we've introduced an experimental new AI feature to assist with writing commit messages, improved GitLens performance by reducing its size, made improvements to the ✨Commit Graph, and accepted community contributions as well as many bug fixes from community feedback.
+With 13.4, we've introduced an experimental new AI feature to assist with writing commit messages, improved GitLens performance by reducing its size, made improvements to the `PRO` Commit Graph, and accepted community contributions as well as many bug fixes from community feedback.

 <img src="/wp-content/uploads/gl-13.4-banner.png" class="img-responsive center img-bordered">